-PUR HAIR is committed to the protection of endangered wildlife
+PUR HAIR is committed to protecting endangered wilderness

 Since 2024, PUR HAIR has been working with the Wilderness International Foundation to preserve the world's last rainforests.
 For every order, the haircare specialist protects 1 m² of intact wilderness areas in Peru.

-Let's continue on this path together and permanently preserve even more unique wilderness: Protect a piece of the PUR HAIR rainforest now.
+Let’s continue on this path together and wilderness preserve even more unique wilderness : You, too, can help protect a piece of the PUR HAIR rainforest today.

 PUR HAIR creates repairing hair care with tradition.
 Since 1979, founder and CEO Reinhold Hofmann has been striving for products that both convince him in his everyday work and meet the highest sustainability standards.
 Every product therefore combines nature, science and wildlife conservation.